 Sometime around May (I think it was around the 31st), I was on my way to work when I saw this car at Leonard Wood Road, Baguio City in front of The 45 Hotel:

 The law also provides that refusal to undergo tests is a crime and shall be penalized accordingly.

 Great.
 Because they do always insist they are sober when they can’t even talk or walk straight (slurring “Hindi ako lashing!”

-while walking in a curvy line while trying to touch their nose mode) !
+while walking in a curvy line while trying to touch their nose mode)

-law that penalizes persons who operate motor vehicles while under the influence
+Republic Act 10586, otherwise known as “An Act Penalizing Persons Driving under the Influence of Alcohol, Dangerous Drugs and other Similar Substances,” is the law that penalizes persons who operate motor vehicles while under the influence

 of alcohol and/or dangerous drugs.